victoriousj/WordleCheater/README.md

 ## How It Works

 This will turn the input letters in to an JS object with a key for every letter.
 It will then give each letter a value corresponding to the amount of times the letter appears.
-The letters 'r', 'l', 'l', 'e', 'a' would look like this:
+The letters 'r', 'l', 'l', 'e', 'a', and 'y' would look like this:

 ![Words With JavaScript](./really.png?raw=true)